Selective Address Mobility

 prove that path.

-FreeBSD and other non-Linux hosts do not have live SAM capture yet.
+FreeBSD and other non-Linux hosts do not have live SAM local capture.
 The

 The live Linux dataplane has been smoke-tested in an Azure + PVE same-subnet lab.
 Treat it as pre-release behavior and validate the exact provider and firewall policy before production use.